droglenc/NCMTH107/modules/CE/RData_CExmpl.md

 ----

 ## Load Data From Webpage
 Load **fire.csv** ([data](https://raw.githubusercontent.com/droglenc/NCData/master/Fire.csv), [meta](https://raw.githubusercontent.com/droglenc/NCData/master/Fire_meta.txt)) into an R data frame called `firedf`.
 Show the structure of the data frame and the first three and last three rows of the data frame.
+Answere the following questions.

+1. How many variables are in the data frame?
+1. How many individuals are in the data frame?